 Clarence and Ora Wahl had three more children in California: Chesney, Donald, and Vern.
 Anna Liggett has many memories of her family visiting with the Wahl’s, especially Virginia.
 Anna later graduated from San Diego State University in 1942, majoring in geography and anthropology.
 She married Ward Lyle Johnson the same year, on Feb.
 7. They had a daughter, Sally, born in Santa Cruz, California, while Ward was working on the beach patrol during World War II.
 Sally married Virgil Chapin in 1962 and their son, James, now has a daughter, Ashley.

 J.B.
 Liggett and Bill Thompson were both driving new black 1947 Cadillacs with engines modified by Bill, when Jim passed away on October 16, 1948, at the age of 74.
-He was buried next to his first wife, Jennie Warriner, in Mt.
-Hope Cemetery in San Diego at Imperial and Market Streets.
+(Pictured right: J.B.
+Liggett and his grandson, James Guinn, in 1948.)
+He was buried next to his first wife, Jennie Warriner, in the historic Mt.
+Hope Cemetery.
 The Nebraska farms were passed on to his sons.

 Hattie Liggett remained in their home at 3510 Park Boulevard near the San Diego Zoo, giving subscriptions of the “ZooNews” to her grandchildren for Christmas.
 She remained active in the First United Methodist Church in its new Mission Valley location as treasurer of the “Doers” Women’s Circle and of her Sunday school class.
 Hattie Liggett was laid to rest with J.B. in Mt.
 Hope Cemetery when she passed away on Nov.
 13, 1973.
 Pearl Liggett Wahl passed away a month earlier, on October 14, at the age of 95, in Buena Park, California.